Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Poisson operator and scattering map

 We now study the forward and advanced propagators $\Poim, \Poip$ for the perturbed operator $P$ from Definition \ref{def:pert pois}.
 Directly from the definition we see that they $\Poim$ and $\Poip$ extend to the space of tempered distributions, in particular they are defined on $\Hdata^k$ for any integer $k$.
-We then have the analogue of Proposition~\ref{prop:freePoissonbounds} for the perturbed Poisson operator.
+We then have an analogue (in fact, a slight strengthening) of Proposition~\ref{prop:freePoissonbounds} for the perturbed Poisson operator.
+The following proposition is the same as the first part of Theorem~\ref{thm:Poissonbounds-intro}.